 This web page on the other hand focuses on legal issues.
 Much of it is about the possibility of letting the employer know about the stammer in advance of the interview or assessment.
 However, it also says something about letting the employer know at the interview itself.

 If – in the light of what follows – you decide to let the employer know about the stammer in advance, I think there’s a lot to be said for doing so only after receiving the invitation for the interview, when agreeing or arranging a time for it.
-This means it should not reduce the chances of being invited for it in the first place.
+This means it should not reduce the chances of being invited for an interview in the first place.

 Consequences of not telling employer in advance

 In summary, if you want reasonable adjustments in the recruitment process:

-- not telling the employer in advance about the stammer may prejudice your legal right to adjustments;
+- not giving the employer advance notice of the stammer may prejudice your legal right to adjustments; and

-- not telling the employer in advance can also make it less likely in practice that any adjustments will be made.
+- not telling the employer in advance will often make it less likely in practice that any adjustments will be made.

-- However, a job applicant may have rights under the Equality Act even without having given advance notice.
+- However, a job applicant may have Equality Act rights even without having given advance notice.

 Firstly, and perhaps most importantly, in practice reasonable adjustments to a recruitment process are more likely to actually happen if you give the employer advance notice: see further below What to tell the employer in advance of the interview.
 That allows time for them to be considered and appropriate arrangements made.

-Thirdly, what adjustments it is reasonable for the employer to have to make may be less if it did not have advance notice of the disability, especially since practicability is a factor in deciding what is reasonable.
+Thirdly, what adjustments it is reasonable for the employer to have to make may be less if the employer did not have advance notice of the disability, especially since practicability is a factor in deciding what is reasonable.
 Accordingly the legal obligations on the employer may be reduced if advance notice is not given.
 See Knowledge of disability>Reasonableness of adjustments: relevance of advance knowledge.
 For example: